jacobtomlinson/carte-noire/_posts/2021-07-29-add-bitnami-helm-charts-to-rancher.md

 So far I like [rancher][1].

-It has a gui that gives warm and fuzzies to those like myself novice pilots of kubernetes.
+It has a real shiny gui that gives warm and fuzzies to novice kubernetes pilots  like myself.

 But when trying to install stackstorm-ha on my new pi-bernetes cluster; I found I was missing some `chart repositories` for a couple of dependancies: